AlainMoretti/cli-wrapper/README.md

 ## Features we have
 - automation of connection and authentication phases in a secure way
-- provide a list of hosts from which we need the same pieces of infos
+- provide a list of hosts and send a command to each one
-- provide a list of commands to be executed on a remote host
+- provide a list of commands to be executed on a remote host or a list of remote hosts
-- comprehensive logging capabilities
+- comprehensive logging capabilities (including logging triggering from an interactive CLI session)
 - possibility to use a jump server (a server that sits in between us and the targeted host)
 - storage of common parameters in local ciphered files
 - provide a sub procedure to be customized, so it can execute special actions, depending on interaction with remote host